NLnetLabs/unbound/doc/unbound.conf.rst

     It is possible to use wildcards with this statement, the wildcard is expanded on start and on reload.

+    A wildcard that matches no files is not an error: the entry loads no trust anchors, and the condition is logged at operational verbosity.

     Default: "" (no trusted keys file)